 - Study and acquisition of the skills of lawyering, including legal research, reasoning, writing, and trial advocacy.
 Substantive study of civil liberties.

 Enrollment in this course is by instructor permission only.
 Please contact Professor Ringel at email@example.com for further information.
 His office is SPA 223.
 Phone: 562-985-4708.
 POSC 417 is a demanding and rigorous course.
-Students should anticipate a challenging but exciting and extremely worthwhile experience.
-Moot Court Coaches: Graduate Assistant: Sabrina van der Linden-Gonzales Assistant Coaches: Patrick Dyson , Kelsey Stapler, Judy Hails
+Students should anticipate a challenging but exciting and extremely worthwhile experience Moot Court Coaches: Graduate Assistant: Sabrina van der Linden-Gonzales Assistant Coaches: Patrick Dyson , Judy Hails and Biography for Kelsey Stapler Morris

 Who Judges Moot Court?

 Moot court judges can be most anyone who is familiar with the record and the law or the legal system.
 Judges are typically lawyers or in some cases law students.
 Many former mooters judge at events.
 Many tournaments feature judges and justices, and law school deans and faculty.
 Many judges are members of Inns of Court.
 The only restriction is that judges cannot be undergraduates.
 If you, or someone you know, might be interested in judging at future tournaments please contact Professor Ringel

 History of the Western Regional:

 - The 2015-16 case and the 2015 national finals are on-line.
 Find them, videos of past rounds, and the rules for the National Written Brief Contest at: http://acmamootcourt.org/

 - The 2015 Western Regional will be held at Westwood College in Anaheim on November 20-22, 2015.

 - CSULB will host the American Collegiate Moot Court Association National Tournament January 16-17, 2016.